raveljs/ravel/docs/ws.md

 ```

 Then, on the client, the [ws](https://github.com/websockets/ws) library can be used normally to connect to the Ravel server and listen for the `on('message')` event.

+WebSockets can be disabled via `app.set('enable websockets', false)`.